Carbon Footprint Calculation Project:

 Tree Turbine Project:

-Inspired by an article in the New York Times about wind power in New England, Joseph Smolinski began the Tree Turbine project, because research clearly shows that wind generated electricity is a clean sustainable alternative to fossile fuels.
-The use of cellular tower "trees" motivated him to build a spinnning Tree Turbine that would generate usable electicity and camouflage into the landscape.
+Inspired by an article in the New York Times about wind power in New England, Joseph Smolinski began the Tree Turbine project, because research clearly shows that wind generated electricity is a clean sustainable alternative to fossil fuels.
+The use of cellular tower "trees" motivated him to build a spinning Tree Turbine that would generate usable electricity and camouflage into the landscape.
 With help from the University of New Haven's Tagliatela College of Engineering and College of Arts and Sciences his idea became a reality.